karanvir12/vine/roadmap/implementers-guide/src/types/network.md

 ### Validation V1

-These are the messages for the protocol on the validation peer-set.
+These are the messages for the protocol on the validation vine-set.

 ```rust
 enum ValidationProtocolV1 {